InsertPun/CyvClient-Extended/README.md

 ### Installation
 1. Download the Zip File corresponding to the version you wish to use.
 2. Take the folder inside (should be named **CyvClient**) and place it inside your **/.minecraft/versions** folder.
+3. Go to the 'Releases' page on GitHub and download the CyvClient.jar file from the latest version.
+4. Then drag the downloaded CyvClient.jar file into the 'CyvClient' version folder.
-3. Open up the Minecraft Launcher and create a new launcher profile.
+5. Open up the Minecraft Launcher and in the 'Installations' tab, create a new launcher profile (or installation).
+6. Give the new installation a name, then under 'VERSION' find 'release CyvClient' then click 'Install'.

+*NOTE: if you already have CyvClient installed, follow the steps under **Updating**.

 ### Updating
-Download the zip file as usual, open up the folder inside and take the jar file and replace your existing CyvClient folder (in **/.minecraft/versions**) with the new one.
+Download the Cyv_Version_Profile.zip and CyvClient.jar file as usual, grab the CyvClient.json file from inside the Cyv_Version_Profile folder and along with the newly downloaded CyvClient.jar file, replace your two existing files in **/.minecraft/versions** with the new ones.
 You do not need to recreate the launcher profile.